equivalent/equivalent.github.io/_posts/article/2016-02-02-keyboard-tips.markdown

+---
+layout: article_post
+categories: article
-# Ergonomics and faster typing practices for Web Developers
+title:  "Ergonomics and faster typing practices for Web Developers"
+disq_id: 20
+description:
+  Ten Finger Typing Technique, Dvorak layout, Split Keyboards and Vim.
+All this are Techniques and Life Hacks that can improve your productivity and development experience.
+redirect_from:
+  - "/blogs/20"
+---

 As with any craft, there comes a natural need to improve our skills in Web Development methods.
 We teach ourself new coding patterns, we try